-- Platforms or parklets must be used in all on-street dining, both parking spaces and travel lanes, unless the space is curbless. - Platforms and parklets must be flush with the curb to create a seamless extension of the sidewalk. - Platforms and parklets are limited to a maximum width of the on street parking space so as to not encroach upon any travel lanes 10' from curb edge. - Platforms and parklets will be built from durable materials such as wood or metal. - Parklets may extend taller than 36".
+- Platforms or parklets must be used in all on-street dining, both parking spaces and travel lanes, unless the space is curbless. - Platforms and parklets must be flush with the curb to create a seamless extension of the sidewalk. - Platforms and parklets are limited to a maximum width of 8' from curb edge. - Platforms and parklets will be built from durable materials such as wood or metal. - Parklets may extend taller than 36".
 The space above 36" must be primarily transparent (seethough) to maintain visibility of street level activity.
-In no case should height exceed 72".